data-apis/scipy-2023-presentation/paper.rst

 non-CPU-based execution, potentially enabling increased performance.

-To test this hypothesis, we first examined the scikit-learn codebase to identify APIs which rely primarily on NumPy for their implementations. scikit-learn estimators are one such set of APIs, having methods for model fitting, classification prediction, and data projection, which are amenable to input arrays supporting alternative execution models.
+To test this hypothesis, we first examined the scikit-learn codebase to identify APIs which rely primarily on NumPy for their implementation. scikit-learn estimators are one such set of APIs, having methods for model fitting, classification prediction, and data projection, which are amenable to input arrays supporting alternative execution models.
 Having identified